rebeccabernie/Neo4j-TimetablingSystem/data.md

-This is a file of raw data compiled from the [GMIT Timetabling Website](timetable.gmit.ie)
+This is a file of raw data compiled from the [GMIT Timetabling Website](http://timetable.gmit.ie/sws1617/(S(ci43p3yupqqdwv55i0ejk455))/default.aspx)

 ## Time Slots
 8:00